Cooper Standing Desk Converter Review

 Fully.com, known for their popular Jarvis standing desk, has entered the arena of standing desk converters with the Cooper—and it’s a handsome kid, indeed.
 While their design doesn’t necessarily break any new ground, the Cooper exemplifies how far converters have come since the introduction of the Varidesk in 2013.
 There’s no one key feature, chart-topping spec, or any specific innovation that we can single out, but rather the overall package that makes the Cooper a very viable stable mate along with other popular incumbents in the X-Lift and Z-Lift standing desk converter categories.

-At its current price point of $325 the Cooper should appeal to a wide variety of users.
-The price is roughly on par with other quality-made X-Lift models like the Flexispot M2B, and $25 more than the ZipLift (a Z-Lift model) that also features a tilting ergonomic keyboard tray and included portable anti-fatigue mat.
-Aesthetically speaking, the big pop is the Cooper's attractive bamboo surfaces.
+At its current price point of $299 the Cooper should appeal to a wide variety of users.
+The price is roughly on par with other quality-made X-Lift models like the Flexispot M2B and the ZipLift (a Z-Lift model) that also features a tilting ergonomic keyboard tray and included portable anti-fatigue mat.
+Aesthetically speaking, the big pop is the Cooper’s attractive bamboo surfaces.

 First thing’s first: we love the Cooper’s large work surface Approximately 35” x 20” of space to work with should be more than enough to accommodate most people’s usual desktop setup.
 This is the only size offered, so if you find that 35” isn’t wide enough for your needs, you’ll have to look at wider-set models like the Flexispot M3, ZipLift HD or Varidesk Exec 48.
 It feels moderately stable to type on, but there is a little bit of give where the work surface and keyboard tray attach to the frame.
 It’s a shame, because while the frame itself feels remarkably solid, but you do notice a definite give when you attempt to push the work surface front-to-back or side-to-side.